Self-compassion and its many benefits

 I am no fitness fanatic myself – I walk regularly and do a bit of yoga occasionally (very occasionally).
 And in terms of spectating, my current level of interest doesn’t go far beyond cheering for England’s Lionesses.
 But suddenly, as I pored over research papers for the article, I was transported to a high stake world where risk, reward and reputation are on the line at every game.
 I’ve developed a respect for the mental strength and resilience which becomes entrenched in the psyche of every professional athlete.

 And it was so inspiring to talk to my case studies, and hear how they’d used self-compassion to achieve their own fitness goals.
-Chloe (below) explored how harnessing self-compassion, took her from feeling tense and deflated, to enjoying her training and getting results.
+Chloe (right) explored how harnessing self-compassion, took her from feeling tense and deflated, to enjoying her training and getting results.

 But, for me, my biggest insight came when I realised self-compassion can make almost every situation just a little better.
 I’ve yet to conjure a scenario where it can’t be applied to create a more comfortable experience.